-Guidelines for prerequisites are the same for self-paced courses as for courses taken face–to–face on the MU campus.
+Guidelines for prerequisites are the same for online courses as for courses taken face–to–face on the MU campus.
 Academic departments establish prerequisites to ensure that students enter a course with the knowledge to be successful. myZou will display any requisites required.

 Do I have to get approval before taking a self–paced 9–month max

 Check with your academic adviser as some academic units may require advance approval before you can register for a self–paced 9–month max to finish course, and others may restrict the maximum number of credits you can take in a term through self–paced 9–month max to finish courses.

 When do I need a permission number to take a self–paced course?

 If your transfer credit is not showing in myZou, and you need this to meet the requisite for the course, a permission number is required.
 In this case, contact Mizzou Online about how to send transcripts showing proof of the requisite and obtain a permission number.

 If your academic unit requires advance approval to register for a self–paced 9–month max to finish course, you will need to contact them for approval.
 You will not be able to register in a self–paced 9–month max to finish course without their approval.

 In myZou Student Center, the schedule that displays initially is your class schedule for the current week.
 So if you have courses that don't meet the full term, they may not immediately show.

 To see your schedule of ALL classes for the term, click on the "My Class Schedule" link.